Back Pain from Shoveling

 Third, when you have finished shoveling, take some time to stretch your lower back.
 If you simply plop down on the couch in front of your laptop, you will become very stiff.
 Just a simple 10 minute routine will prevent back pain from shoveling.
 If you don't know where to begin, check out some of the stretching videos in my blog https://www.activefamilychiropractic.com/post/avoiding-back-pain-while-shoveling-and-stretches-for-when-you-are-done .
 Stretching after a strenuous activity is a great way to prevent back pain after shoveling or anything else.

 Fourth, don't wait until you have back pain to see your chiropractor.
 When your back muscles are feeling tired and sore it's a great reason to be adjusted.
 It will cause your spinal muscles to fire properly and work in an organized fashion creating stability for your back.
 When your spinal muscles are properly firing and your spine is supported by a stable muscle structure, you will have less back pain.
+If your back goes out on you, here are some helpful tips until you can get in to see me.

 While shoveling is unavoidable in Minnesota, back pain from shoveling can be prevented by taking these four steps.
 Check out our website to learn more about my Plymouth Chiropractic office https://www.activefamilychiropractic.com You can also schedule at our Plymouth chiropractic online https://www.activefamilychiropractic.com/booking-calendar